all2gos/all2gos.github.io/index.md

 *Dec 2022 - Dec 2023*

 **Quality Assurance Intern at Luxoft**  After a strictly chemical internship, I decided to try my luck in a strictly corporate job.
 At Luxoft, my job was to annotate data using the company's software.
-After a year, I can confidently say that I find myself more at this type of work.
+After a year, I can safely say that I have gained experience and find myself more at this type of work.
 However, I missed the element of creative thinking or problem-solving there.

 *Jul 2022 - Sep 2022*